-Falk ranked as the skidpad champion, holding the record with the 908 and 917, and when he strapped himself into the 956 on 30 April 1984, the stopwatches registered a record time of 14.4 seconds.
-Falk later calculated that this equated to an average speed of 150.576 km/h and a lateral acceleration of 1.858 g with a circle diameter, on which the centre of gravity of the 956 drove, of 192 metres (only thoroughbred engineers give answers like this).
-The record still stands today, and will likely never be beaten: as Singer explains, modern racing tyres enable higher lateral accelerations for a few seconds, but would probably not withstand 14 seconds at that limit.
+Falk ranked as the skidpad champion, holding the record with the 908 and 917.
+On 30 April 1984, he fastened himself into the 956, set off... and the stopwatches registered a record time of 14.4 seconds.
+This equated, as Falk calculated in 2019, to an average speed of 150.576 km/h and a lateral acceleration of 1.858 g with a circle diameter, on which the centre of gravity of the 956 drove, of 192 metres (only thoroughbred engineers give answers like this).
+The record still stands today, and will likely never be beaten.
+As Norbert Singer explains: modern racing tyres enable higher lateral accelerations for a few seconds, but would probably not withstand 14 seconds at that limit.

-A driving force behind developments at Weissach since early 1960, Bott remained passionately committed to the site until his retirement in 1988.
-In 1966, he commissioned the engineer Jochen Freund to lay a test track on the site.
-Bott had a considerable say with regard to the layout and their combined expertise resulted in the 2.88 km long mountain circuit.
-"The construction vehicles were still there when we first set out on the new track.
-You would call that off-road nowadays," says Herbert Linge.
-The mountain circuit is driven in a clockwise direction.
+Helmuth Bott had formulated the comprehensive "Weissach Project" back in January 1960, and remained passionately committed to the site until his retirement in 1988.
+In 1966, Bott commissioned the engineer Jochen Freund to lay a test track on the site.
+Bott had a considerable say with regard to the layout.
+Thus, their combined expertise resulted in the 2.88 km long mountain circuit.
+Herbert Linge: "The construction vehicles were still there when we first set out on the new track.
+You would call that off-road nowadays."
+The mountain circuit is driven around in a clockwise direction.
 Peter Falk describes a lap: "The north bend is a fast right turn.
 The car had to be moved over immediately at a similarly high speed for the following left kink when coming out of the bend on a downhill section.
 This fast left turn soon came to be known as the 'master turn'.
 It led into a short straight, which then joined onto a right bend, the 'old courtyard', leading to the exit.